distilagency/starward/README.md

 - `CATEGORY_SLUG` desired root slug for category pages, default **category**
 - `AUTHOR_SLUG` desired root slug for author pages, default **author**
 - `ROOT_API` GraphQL root URL *(does not require changing from default)*
+- `REDIS_PREFIX` Prefix for redis keys to avoid key clashes during development **This must be setup even if not using redis**

+### Redis Setup

+Install redis (optional):

+`brew install redis`

+*(you can also [manually install](https://redis.io/topics/quickstart), but if you don't have brew it's rather useful!)*

+Open a new terminal and run

+`redis-server /usr/local/etc/redis.conf`

+make sure to keep this terminal open as it's not running as a daemon.
+To see more ways of launching redis, check this [blog post](https://medium.com/@petehouston/install-and-config-redis-on-mac-os-x-via-homebrew-eb8df9a4f298) out.

 ### Quick and dirty ACF Pro Setup